- Reference Number: HEY-361/2021

 - Departments: Radiotherapy

-This sheet aims to explain what you may see / feel and what you should do.
-It is not meant to replace discussion between you and your doctor.
+This advice sheet aims to explain what you may see / feel and what you should do following an extravasation incident.
+It is not meant to replace discussion between you and the healthcare team.
 If after reading it you require further explanation please discuss this with the relevant person who has been caring for you.

-You will have been observed for two hours after the extravasation occurs and a pressure bandage may have been applied.
+You will have been observed for approximately two hours after the extravasation incident occurred and a pressure bandage may have been applied.
 Before you leave the department a doctor will explain what has happened and what further signs to look out for.

 For the next three days please note the following instructions: